Lazy Cook’s Chile Relleno Casserole Cups

 Then to give me the melty-cheesy filling we love I stuffed each pepper with cubes of cheese.
 Pepper jack or cubed cheddar both work well here, but use what you like!

-Finally I poured the egg mixture over and around each pepper.
+Finally I mixed up the egg mixture and poured it over and around each pepper.
 I was careful to fill each muffin cup only about 2/3 of the way because those eggs will really puff up in the oven!

 I love chile relleno, but it's more work in the kitchen than I want.
 Come see my lazy cook's version of chile relleno, baked into single-serve cups! #TexasHomesteader